selimchiki/AppleWatchFaces/readme.md

 ## TO DO:

 - get ring settings / editor working
+    - select cell when editing any of the items
+    - show selected cell in preview ( as a dotted line ring? )
     - scoll to new item ( esp. important for long list )
     - UX for patterns ?